fhir-fi/finnish-base-profiles/README.md

 The profiles will be based on R4, [FHIR 4.0.1](http://hl7.org/fhir/R4/).

+## Published Snapshot

-The implementation guide based on the main branch of this repo is published at https://fhir.fi/finnish-base-profiles/.
+The working version of the IG is published at https://fhir.fi/finnish-base-profiles/.

+## Companion Specifications

+See also the repo for [Finnish Base FHIR Profiles](https://github.com/fhir-fi/finnish-base-profiles).

-## Resources under work
+## Resources to be Profiled

 * Appointment
 * Condition